 In fact, the overwhelming majority of cases of mechanical wear can be attributed to lubrication contamination.
 Between 50% and 80% of rotating asset failures could be attributed to lubrication errors.
 Massachusetts Institute of Technology (MIT) has estimated around $240 billion is lost each year in the US alone because of manufacturing equipment damaged by poor lubrication.

-"Lubrication is one of those common points of failure that we see routinely"Stuart Millar, Technical and Value Added Solutions Director for Northern Europe, RS Components
+"Lubrication is one of those common points of failure that we see routinely"Gary Harvey, Head of Field Services, RS

 The quality of the oil doesn’t just show the oil itself needs to be changed.
 It could also help predict an impending component failure.
 And the problem might not be as simple as the oil being old, as when servicing a car, for example – it might be the wrong choice altogether.

-“Lubrication is one of those common points of failure that we see routinely,” says Stuart Millar, Technical and Value Added Solutions Director for Northern Europe at RS Components.
+“Lubrication is one of those common points of failure that we see routinely,” says Gary Harvey, Head of Field Services, at RS.
 Consequently, identifying the right lubricants is vital.
 Too much, too little, or an unsuitable choice can cause a host of problems and take a machine offline unexpectedly.

 The 5S name breaks down like this: